What does a Rheostat do: Functionality And Differences From The Potentiometer

 The three types of rheostats include;

-• rotary rheostats: comprises of a rotary resistive path
+• rotary rheostats: comprised of a rotary resistive path

 • linear rheostats: these have a linear resistive path and two fixed terminals; however, using only one